This post may contain affiliate links. Please see our disclosure policy.

 How to Make Mushrooms in the Air Fryer

-- Clean mushrooms with a damp paper towel or soft brush.
-Don’t soak them, just gently wipe or rinse away any dirt, and then pat dry.
-Slice mushrooms or leave them whole if they are small.
+- Clean the mushrooms with a damp paper towel or soft brush.
+Don’t soak them, just gently wipe or rinse away any dirt, and then pat them dry.
+Slice mushrooms into even-sized pieces.
+You can even cut them in half or leave them whole if they are small.

 - Preheat the air fryer for 3-5 minutes.
-Then transfer to the air fryer basket and arrange mushrooms in a single layer.
-Don’t overcrowd, so cook in batches if needed.
+Transfer the prepared mushrooms to the air fryer basket and spread them out in a single layer.
+Don’t overcrowd and be sure to cook in batches if needed.

-- Air fry mushrooms at 400 degrees F (205 degrees C) for 5 to 7 minutes, shaking or flipping halfway through.
+- Air fry mushrooms at 400° F (205° C) for 5 to 7 minutes.
+Shake the basket or flip the mushrooms with a spatula halfway through.

 Expert Tips